-Nikolaus Wilke worked as a sculptor for ten years before turning to conservation, initially focussing on paintings and polychrome conservation.
+(°G, 1962) Nikolaus Wilke worked as a sculptor for ten years before turning to conservation, initially focusing on paintings and polychrome conservation.
 After an internship at a Frankfurt based wood- and furniture conservation workshop he subsequently became partner at a Heidelberg conservation studio.

 After another three years he opened his own workshop and for over twenty years worked for private and institutional clients with a focus on furniture and wooden objects.
 As early as the 1990s Nikolaus was introduced to and has worked with the humidity regulated warm air treatment.